KiltedCode/khandaria-campaign/sessions/2023/2023-08-23-party-palace-time.md

 guards are still invisible
 `Soren` is in middle of conversation about grain cartels
 he is very comfortable in this conversation
-`Pylia` comes to `Faleor` that asks where's `Halbir` and see they're ready for battle
+`Pylia` comes to `Faleor` that asks where's `Halber` and see they're ready for battle
-`Halbir` says has not effect all their magic, just link, her eyes that were permanent, and if we did that true sight thing
+`Halber` says has not effect all their magic, just link, her eyes that were permanent, and if we did that true sight thing

-sending from `Guros`
+sending from `Gurrus`
 > Pylia my telepathic link is down
 > did something happen to you?
-> did something happen to Halbir
+> did something happen to Halber

 replies that ok but not sure why and if should read in guards
 sent like almost immediately after happened as about 11 minutes after
 all three lost were divination spells
 the artifact from the lich was anti-magic against illusion
 `Jons` is carrying that artifact
-`Halbir` is going to check on him
+`Halber` is going to check on him
 want to tell a guard
 one of guards near khan is one we've spoke with when housing animals
 see two captains near khan and one captain near entrance